 17. Internet Packet: Definition & Explanation

 In this lesson, we'll define Internet packets and describe Internet packet construction.
-We'll also discuss the 14 fields comprising a typical data packet and how you can test for and correct packet loss problems, such as signal loss.
+We'll also discuss the 14 fields comprising a typical data packet.

 18. Markup Language: Definition & Examples

 Web pages are displayed to millions of people every day, and each page employs a markup language.
 In this lesson, we will learn what a markup language is and how markup language commands (tags) are constructed.

 19. Post Office Protocol (POP): Definition & Overview

 This lesson will define POP, explain a little about how the technology works and how it came about, as well as give some examples of everyday usage.
 You'll then be able to test your new-found knowledge with a quiz.

 In this lesson, you will learn the definition of security perimeter.
 Additionally, you will learn about the devices, equipment, and technologies used to secure a network's perimeter.

 In this lesson, we'll find out what it means to have an effective web presence, as well as the different tools we can use to establish ourselves and our businesses online.
 We'll explore the use of websites, blogs, email, and social media, including the three key pages found on most websites.